ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 : The length of the virtual connection ID being provided.
 This MUST be a valid connection ID length for the QUIC version used in the client<->proxy QUIC connection.
 When forwarding mode is not negotiated, the length MUST be zero.
-The Virtual Connection ID Length MUST be at least as large as the Connection ID Length to prevent exposing the Connection ID and the lengths SHOULD be equal when possible to avoid the need to resize packets during replacement.
+The Virtual Connection ID Length and Connection ID Length SHOULD be equal when possible to avoid the need to resize packets during replacement.

 Virtual Connection ID